danielcornock/ngx-power-forms/README.md

   --form-input-multi-select-dropdown-option-padding: 12px;
 ```

 The form styles have been designed specifically to try and reduce the amount of customisation that you will have to do.
 They have also been created with accessibility in mind.
+You can overwrite the variables by using a `:root` tag in your global stylesheet.

 Each form input container will by default have 3 CSS classes assigned to it, `form-input-host`, `form-input-host-${formInputType}`, and `form-input-host-${formInputName}` to allow for easy external styling across the whole app.
 An example of this is the `--form-input-spacing` variable which dictates the default spacing between form input components when displayed next to each other.